madhusamala-dev/naac-nba-website/backend/backend/README.md

    NODE_ENV=development
    ```

-3. **Set up Gmail App Password:**
+3. **Set up Microsoft Outlook Email:**
-   - Go to Google Account settings
+   - Use your Outlook email address in `EMAIL_USER`
-   - Enable 2-factor authentication
+   - Use your Outlook password in `EMAIL_PASSWORD`
-   - Generate an App Password for this application
+   - For Microsoft 365 accounts, create an App Password
-   - Use the App Password in `EMAIL_PASSWORD`
+   - See `SETUP_OUTLOOK.md` for detailed instructions

 4. **Start the server:**
    ```bash